Correlation

 3. Parameters

-The Correlation function requires the following parameters:
+The Correlation functions accept the following parameters:

 - Alignments...
 (One or More, Optional) – Hierarchy placeholders to be used as the alignment axis.